Moises Vela: Political career

 In 1993, President Bill Clinton appointed Vela to the U.S. Department of Agriculture as an assistant to the administrator of the Agricultural Marketing Service.
-While there, Vela advanced the department’s employee diversity recruitment program.
+While there, Vela advanced the department's employee diversity recruitment program.
 In 1996 he took on the position of chief financial officer and senior policy advisor/coordinator of Hispanic outreach activities at the Office of the Vice President.

 During the Obama administration, Vela was named the Director of Administration for Vice President Joe Biden.
+He became the first openly gay person and the first Hispanic-American to serve twice in the White House in a senior role.

 Advocacy career

 After serving on the staff of Vice President Al Gore, Vela helped launch a cyberspace company, later creating the consulting company "Diverse Directions," supporting the development of Latino marketing strategies and community outreach.
 In 2001 he was hired as the head of Strategia Hispanic Marketing.

 In 2004 he began work as a housing advocate.
 Vela also created the El Centro Legal Latino in Birmingham, Alabama, which educates members of the Southeastern United States United States Latino community on their legal rights.
 He also founded and served as first chair of the Alabama Hispanic Chamber of Congress.
 Vela also served as executive director of the "National Association of Hispanic Real Estate Professionals," an organization that includes over 12,000 members from 48 states.
 He later served as senior vice president of Multicultural Strategies at United Dominion Realty Trust, and then president of his own consulting business, Comunidades LLC.

-Vela has worked as a staff member in the Texas House of Representatives, serving as committee clerk and legislative director for Representative Rene Oliveira, and then committee clerk for Senator Eddie Bernice Johnson, working to support the Interim Committee on Minority and Women Business Ownership Opportunities.
+Vela has worked as a staff member in the Texas House of Representatives, serving as committee clerk and legislative director for Representative René Oliveira, and then committee clerk for Senator Eddie Bernice Johnson, working to support the Interim Committee on Minority and Women Business Ownership Opportunities.

 After his second stint with the White House, Vela worked as a partner in the Public Policy & Regulation Group of Holland & Knight.
 He also began work as a lobbyist until 2017, when he took on the role of president and CEO of MoeVela LLC.
-He is now a board member of and the Chief Transparency Officer for TransparentBusiness.
+He is now a board member of and the chief transparency officer for TransparentBusiness.
 In April 2021, Vela became a panelist for the new TV series Unicorn Hunters, a business investment show from the makers of the series The Masked Singer.
 In November 2022, Vela joined the board of Easy Energy Systems Inc, in a senior advisor role.